promanenko/gigaspaces-sbp-jekyll/jmx-space-statistics.markdown

 The [attached example](/attachment_files/sbp/JMXSTAT.zip) illustrates usage of the JMX API, getting the JVM statistics and the Space statistics.
 The example collects statistics and generates a consolidated report of the space and its JVM activity.
 This example supports both clustered and single space.
 For clustered space the report will include statistics for all cluster space members.

+{%note%}
+As of version 10.1 and higher some functionality was removed from the JMX API.
+You should use the [Admin API]({%latestjavaurl%}/administration-and-monitoring-api.html)
+{%endnote%}

 The report will include the following columns:

 - Time